It’s Easy to Forget Where our Clothes Come From

 Nomad cashmere is made and finished in Mongolia.
 This picture is the inside of the yurt (called a Ger) that the herders live in.
 We want to tell the story of the Nomadic herders that tend the goats all winter on the Mongolian steppe in temperatures as low as -30 degrees C.

 It is the harsh Mongolian winters that make Mongolian cashmere so fine.
 Colder temperatures mean finer hair.
-This makes great soft cashmere jumpers.
-But spare a thought for the herders and buy an ethical brand that is made and finished in Mongolia.
+This makes great soft cashmere jumpers and scarves.
+Nomad cashmere comes from the nomadic herders in Mongolia.
+We set this project up because we think that their lifestyle is amazing and worth celebrating and supporting.

 Harsh Mongolian Climate makes Soft Cashmere Jumpers